KRGT (FM)

-KRGT (99.3 MHz) is a commercial FM radio station located in Sunrise Manor, Nevada, broadcasting to the Las Vegas, Nevada, area.
-KRGT airs a Spanish contemporary format branded as "Latino Beats 99.3".
-This station also routinely plays English language pop hits by non-Hispanic artists.
-Its studios are in Spring Valley, Nevada, and its transmitter is on Black Mountain southeast of the Las Vegas Valley.
-KRGT is owned by Latino Media Network; under a local marketing agreement, it was programmed by previous owner TelevisaUnivision's Uforia Audio Network until 2024.
+KRGT (99.3 MHz) is a commercial FM radio station licensed to Sunrise Manor, Nevada, broadcasting to the Las Vegas Valley.
+KRGT airs a Spanish contemporary hits format branded as "Latino Beats 99.3".
+This station also routinely plays English-language pop hits by non-Hispanic artists.
+KRGT is owned by the Latino Media Network; under a local marketing agreement (LMA), it was programmed by previous owner TelevisaUnivision's Uforia Audio Network until 2024.
+Its studios are in Spring Valley.

+KRGT has an effective radiated power (ERP) of 8,800 watts.
+Its transmitter is atop Black Mountain southeast of the Las Vegas.

 History

+Early years

-The station signed on in 2000, as KPXG.
-The station permit had existed for years and had been planned as a 6,000-watt operation.
+The station signed on in 2000, as KPXC.
+The station construction permit had existed for years and had been planned as a 6,000-watt operation.
 Changes were made to run it as a minimal 100 watt operation.
-The station was owned by Claire "Reis" Benesara, manager of KDWN radio in its pre-Beasley days.
+The station was owned by Claire Reis Benesara, manager of KDWN radio in its pre-Beasley days.

-The engineering department of HBC (predecessor of present-day Uforia Audio Network) moved several stations around in frequency and moved the station to Angel Peak where it operates as a class C zero station.
-Dana Demerjiana was GM, Eric Martel was the engineering manager, and David Stewart of HBC corporate organised the upgrade (basically an HBC specialty).
+The engineering department of HBC (predecessor of present-day Uforia Audio Network) moved several stations around in frequency to accommodate the new station.
+The tower was located on Angel Peak where it operated as a Class C0 station.
+Dana Demerjiana was the general manager, Eric Martel was the engineering manager and David Stewart of HBC corporate organized the upgrade (basically an HBC specialty).